 Changes to the POA Law

 The law governing POA requirements was changed effective June 13, 2021.
-Any POA executed since that date must comply with the new requirements (the NYSLRS form complies with the new requirements):
+Any POA executed on or after that date must comply with the following requirements (the NYSLRS form complies with the requirements):

 All POAs must be signed by two disinterested witnesses (witnesses who are not listed as an agent in the POA or named in the POA as a person who can receive gifts).